rails/rails/guides/source/layouts_and_rendering.md

 end
 ```

-With this declaration, all of the views rendered by the products controller will use `app/views/layouts/inventory.html.erb` as their layout.
+With this declaration, all of the views rendered by the `ProductsController` will use `app/views/layouts/inventory.html.erb` as their layout.

 To assign a specific layout for the entire application, use a `layout` declaration in your `ApplicationController` class: